woniland/ski_jump/instructions/2-Setup.md

 1. Push the current state to _your_ repository: `$ git push`
 1. Add the other team members as Collaborators in GitHub to your repo: Security -> Collaborators -> Add people

-### Others
+### git setup for the others

 Then everybody needs to clone _the Captain's_ repository: `$ git clone https://github.com/<captain-account>/<captain-repo>.git`

-### Everybody
+### Use branches and Pull Requests

 When a group implements a new feature always create a new branch, e.g. via `$ git switch -c my-new-branch`.
 Remember that there will be three groups changing the repository in parallel - you can solve this by using branches.
 Don't put too many changes into a single branch, before asking to merge it to the main branch.
-Try to make one consistent change, adding one specific new feature into one branch.
+Try to make one consistent change, e.g. adding one specific new feature, into one branch.
 When you believe your feature is ready, create a Pull Request and ask for a review by the CEO group (and the CEO group should ask to one or both other groups for their Pull Requests respectively).

+Maybe add an intentional bug in your first Pull Request, to check if the Reviewer is actually doing its job.
+One time is sufficient, because the material is complex enough that there will be unintentional bugs around :see_no_evil: .

+### Python setup

 1. Before you start to develop Python code, make a new virtual environment, e.g. with `$ python -m venv env`.
+   This will create a folder `env/` where the actual environment is hosted.
 1. Next, you need to activate the new environment via `$ . env/bin/activate`.
-   This new environment makes the development independent from the host system, gives full control over program versions and better reproducibility.
+   This new environment makes the development independent from the host system, gives full control over library versions and better reproducibility.
 1. Next, we can install the necessary third-party libraries using `$ pip install -r requirements.txt`